top of page

 • Suitable for aerial, satellite, and raster GIS Data.

-MrSID lets you balance quality of images vs. size of files for your project needs without losing performance.
+MrSID lets you balance the quality of images vs. the size of files for your project needs without losing performance.

 GeoExpress: Powerful Compression Made Simple